-The Swiss balancing market is split into three products which are primary, secondary and tertiary reserve.
-The products differ in the time when they are activated after an imbalance between demand and supply occurred (Abrell, 2016).
-In this paper, we only have a look at the secondary reserve (SRL) market.
-The Swiss SRL market has the following characteristics (Abrell, 2016; Swissgrid AG, 2017):
+The Swiss balancing market is split into three products; primary, secondary and tertiary reserve.
+The products main differentiation is based on their call-up time; i.e. how shortly they are activated after an imbalance between demand and supply occurred (Abrell, 2016).
+In this paper, we only study the secondary reserve (SRL) market.
+The Swiss SRL market has the following characteristics1 (Abrell, 2016; Swissgrid AG, 2017):

+Total procured balancing capacity: approx. 400MW

+• Product type: symmetric

-Demand: approx. 400MWProduct type: symmetricContract length: 1 week
+• Contract length: 1 week

+• Weekly tenders

-Weekly tendersMinimum bid: 5 MW
+Minimum bid: 5 MW

-Capacity payment: Pay-as-bid
+• Capacity payment: Pay-as-bid

-• Energy payment: Day-ahead price +- 20%
+• Energy payment: Day-ahead price +/- 20%

 SRL prices are published by the Swiss TSO (Swissgrid AG, 2019).
 Since these data include all prices per week which were accepted in the pay-as-bid procedure, we use the average of the accepted SRL prices per week in our analysis.
 In this paper, SRL prices are only used as benchmark for our simulated opportunity costs but are not required in the model.
 Prices which are required in the model are day-ahead and intraday prices.
-Swiss day-ahead market prices are based on EPEXSPOT (2019) while the years 2013 to 2015 are taken into account.
+Swiss day-ahead market prices are based on EPEXSPOT (2019) with the years 2013 to 2015 taken into account.
 Intraday market prices are also based on EPEXSPOT (2019).
-However, due to data issues German instead of Swiss intraday prices are used.
+However, since we were not able to obtain the Swiss intraday price data German intraday prices are used instead.
 In addition, intraday markets are just considered for the years 2014 and 2015.
 Since the German intraday market is continuous, no single price per time step is available.
 Because of this, intraday prices used in this paper represent weighted average values.
 The prices used in this paper are summarized in Figure 4 by its monthly average values.
-SRL prices are shown on the right axis, day-ahead and intraday prices on the left one.